isaacwkm/ThreeJS-Farming-Prototype/README.md

         - ["water", 0]
         - ["sun", 20]
 ```
+In this example, the grid size is set to ten columns by five rows and the plants available for sowing are potatoes and corn.
+The conditions for winning the scenario are listed as reaping 20 fully-grown plants within 30 days.
+Finally, the special event tied to this scenario is a drought event that happens after ten days where all the water on the grid is set to zero and the maximum sun level is set to 20.
+The design is such that one scenario can possibly have multiple events tied to it.

 ## F2.b
 11/30/2024 - Plants are now modified to use internal plant types in order to classify unique growth rules.
 These types are compiled from internal definitions written in a domain-specific language within JavaScript.
 The following code snippet provides the internal definition for an onion plant: </br>